The Battle of the Labyrinth: Composition and marketing

 The Battle of the Labyrinth was initially referred to as Percy 4 until the title was officially revealed.
 The novel was teased by Rick Riordan behind the pages of its predecessor, The Titan's Curse.
 It was based on the Greek myth of the labyrinth, where the Minotaur was supposedly kept.
-In his book, Riordan made the labyrinth grow to cover the entire undergrowth of United States.
+In his book, Riordan made the labyrinth grow to cover the entire undergrowth of the United States.

 On 4 October 2007, Publishers Weekly revealed the book's title along with the cover art by John Rocco.
-A preview of the book was read out for kids to judge, and the reactions were "unbelievable", according to the author.
+A preview of the book was read out for children to judge, and the reactions were "unbelievable", according to the author.
 Riordan went on a tour to promote the book.
 He revealed that he would read a sneak peek of the first chapter at Barnes & Noble, Utah.
 In January 2008, he read a sneak peek of the first chapter.

 A trailer video was also uploaded on YouTube.
 In February 2008, an advertisement video was officially released.
 Riordan was bothered with the previous novel's plot leaking out due to advance reader copies (ARC) and as a result, the novel had no ARC prints.
 A month before the novel's release, Riordan revealed his tour plans.

 Shortly after the book's publication, Riordan spoke at the 30 May Evening with Children's Booksellers, as part of the 2008 BookExpo America.
 At this time, the Percy Jackson series was the third bestselling children's book series in America, behind the Twilight Saga and The Clique series, according to Publishers Weekly.